Symitar job file commands

 The MAX_EXCEPTIONS directive is only available from SMA Technologies.
 Symitar does not support the MAX_EXCEPTIONS directive.

-MAX_EXCEPTIONS is the maximum number of exceptions pages that are allowed.
-If the number of exception pages goes over this limit, the job will be terminated.
-The max exceptions directive is inserted into a comment of a Symitar Batch Job.
-It has the following form:
+MAX_EXCEPTIONS is the maximum number of exception pages allowed.
+If the number of exception pages exceeds this limit, RSJ terminates the job.
+Insert the directive as a comment in a Symitar batch job file.

 ;MAX_EXCEPTIONS 8